swills/cirrina/NOTES.md

   * Sending/receiving from/to local file
 * Disk resize -- include force flag to allow reducing disk size which includes data loss
 * Fix setting the switch on a NIC while a VM is running
-  * Currently, it won't work until you stop then start the VM
+  * Currently, it will not work until you stop then start the VM
   * It should work immediately, without even a reboot, but also if you reboot or stop then start
 * Add error checking and result count checking if applicable to all db queries, as was done in cirrinad/switch/switch.go
 * Return nil instead of empty value whenever possible (pointers)